Half-waves and spectral Riesz means on the 3-torus: Integration in

 So, it only needs to be checked that the product $(\tau - i0)^{-1} \calF u$ is well-defined in the sense of H\"ormander, which means that

 where the tilde denotes (co)fiberwise reflection across the zero section.
-This follows from the observation that the Fourier transform of any element of $\dot{\scrS}'(\bbR^{\geq 0})$ has one-sided wavefront set; likewise, $(\tau-i0)^{-1}$ has a one-sided wavefront set, and our conventions regarding signs in the Fourier transform are such that the two sides agree, so that \cref{eq:misc_lll} holds --- cf.\ the Paley-Schwartz-Wiener theorem. \end{proof}
+This follows from the observation that the Fourier transform of any element of $\dot{\calS}'(\bbR^{\geq 0})$ has one-sided wavefront set; likewise, $(\tau-i0)^{-1}$ has a one-sided wavefront set, and our conventions regarding signs in the Fourier transform are such that the two sides agree, so that \cref{eq:misc_lll} holds. \end{proof}